akakie/OLLI-Teaching/search-f16a.md

 Online Tech Dictionary:
 https://www.google.com/search?q=webpedia&oq=webpedia&aqs=chrome..69i57.9423j0j4&sourceid=chrome&ie=UTF-8

-And many variations of dictionaries, including, of courst: https://www.oxforddictionaries.com/us
+And many variations of dictionaries, including, of course: https://www.oxforddictionaries.com/us

 This is but a sample of what is available from widely available databases.
 Most can be found via the Surface Web because they are registered with search engines.
 There are many more than I can count, much less demonstrate.